AOx0/temple/Readme.md

     key=Value with spaces,
     another_key=value,

-Or with a single line (and how ot should be done when defining keys with arguments):
+Or with a single line (and how it should be done when defining keys with arguments):

     key=Value with spaces,another_key=value,